UniversiBO/UniversiBO_old/README.md

 ## Contributing
-Feel free to fork us and send a pull request, contributed code *must* follow PSR-2 standards, you can achieve that using this tool http://cs.sensiolabs.org/
+Feel free to fork us and send a pull request, contributed code *must* follow PSR-2 standards, you can achieve that using this [PHP Coding Standards Fixer](http://cs.sensiolabs.org/) Just copy hooks/pre-commit file to your .git/hooks directory to prevent non-compliant source to be commited.

 ## Past contributors
 Unfortunately we couldn't migrate the whole history from our [Subversion Repository](https://sourceforge.net/p/universibo/svn/)